abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 ## Flexbox

-It is a layout mode that provides a more efficient way to lay out, align and distribute space among items in a container, even when their size is unknown and/or dynamic.
+It is a layout method for laying out items in a single dimension, either as a row or a column.
 ![flexbox](./img/flexbox-1.png)

+- It allows us to distribute space dynamically across elements of an unknown size, **hence the term "flex"**.

 - Terminology:
   ![flexbox](./img/flexbox-2.png)